umutguler1/foodie-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Project Capabilities

+In the Menu page, you can choose from various meal options, and you can add them to your cart.
+The necessary notification will appear in both the meal item and in the Header part.
+In the header, you can see how many items there are in the cart.

+In the Cart, the total price will be calculated according to the individual prices of the meal items.
+You can also change the amounts of the meal items in the Cart which also leads to a recalculation of the total price.
+In the Cart page, when there is no item in the cart, you can navigate to the Menu easily.

+## URL

+The project is deployed using Netlify.
+URL: https://foodie-react-app.netlify.app/

 ## Styling

 All the styling is done with Tailwind CSS.